Holography: False holograms

-There are many optical effects that are falsely confused with holography, such as the effects produced by lenticular printing, the Pepper's ghost illusion (or modern variants such as the Musion Eyeliner), tomography and volumetric displays.
+Virtually every illusion of an image that looks three-dimensional, seems to be floating in space, or features other vague resemblances, has erroneously been labelled a hologram, including effects produced by lenticular printing, iridescent foil printing, bubblegrams, the Pepper's ghost illusion (or modern variants such as the Musion Eyeliner), tomography and volumetric displays.
 Such illusions have been called "fauxlography".

-The Pepper's ghost technique, being the easiest to implement of these methods, is most prevalent in 3D displays that claim to be (or are referred to as) "holographic".
+The Pepper's ghost technique is most prevalent in 3D displays that claim to be (or are referred to as) "holographic".
 While the original illusion, used in theater, involved actual physical objects and persons, located offstage, modern variants replace the source object with a digital screen, which displays imagery generated with 3D computer graphics to provide the necessary depth cues.
-The reflection, which seems to float mid-air, is still flat, however, and thus it is less realistic than if an actual 3D object was being reflected.

-Examples of this digital version of Pepper's ghost illusion include the Gorillaz performances in the 2005 MTV Europe Music Awards and the 48th Grammy Awards; and Tupac Shakur's virtual performance at Coachella Valley Music and Arts Festival in 2012, rapping alongside Snoop Dogg during his set with Dr. Dre.
-Digital avatars of the Swedish supergroup ABBA were displayed on stage in May 2022.
-The ABBA performance used technology that was an updated version of Pepper's Ghost created by Industrial Light & Magic.
-American rock group KISS unveiled similar digital avatars in December 2023 to tour in their place at the conclusion of the End of the Road World Tour using the same Pepper's Ghost technology as the ABBA avatars.
+The reflection of flat imagery can look less realistic than that of an actual 3D object.
+Alternatively, rear projection of realistic images on semi-transparent screens can create the same illusion.
+Notable examples of digital Pepper's ghost illusions include virtual "live" performances by the Gorillaz (in the 2005 MTV Europe Music Awards and the 48th Grammy Awards), Tupac Shakur's at Coachella Valley Music and Arts Festival in 2012, Swedish supergroup ABBA, American rock group Kiss, and Hatsune Miku and other Vocaloid singing synthesizer applications.